 Although a small congregation, we are committed to assisting the wider church in the task of spreading the Gospel.
-We contribute financial support to Concordia Theological Seminary in Fort Wayne and LCMS Ministry to the Armed Forces.
-We also help to feed the hungry in Queens and Brooklyn through our year-round collection of food.
+To that end, we contribute financial support to Concordia Theological Seminary in Fort Wayne and LCMS Ministry to the Armed Forces.

 You must be logged in to post a comment.